Quick Guide to Fixing Computer Hardware

 FixingMyComputer.com Basic but comprehensive

-Tom's Hardware Forum Great place for difficult questions, esp hardware
+Tom's Hardware Forum Great place to ask difficult hardware questions

 Techsolutions.com Troubleshooting tips